karatelabs/karate/README.md

 Here's a reminder that running any [single JUnit test via Maven](https://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html) can be done by:
 ```
-mvn test -Dtest=CatsTest
+mvn test -Dtest=CatsRunner
 ```
-Where `CatsTest` is the JUnit class name (in any package) you wish to run.
+Where `CatsRunner` is the JUnit class name (in any package) you wish to run.

 Karate is flexible, you can easily over-write config variables within each individual test-script - which is very convenient when in dev-mode or rapid-prototyping.